 A statue of Wichita’s Barry Sanders is coming outside Oklahoma State football stadium

-More than three decades following his collegiate playing career, Wichita native Barry Sanders, who has a claim as football’s greatest running back of all-time, is being immortalized at Oklahoma State.
+More than three decades after his collegiate playing career, Wichita native Barry Sanders, who has a claim as football’s greatest running back of all-time, is being immortalized at Oklahoma State.

 Sanders joins the former running back he was a backup to, Thurman Thomas, who was inducted last year, as the only members of Oklahoma State football’s Ring of Honor.